gcmt/vessel.nvim/README.md

 The `Jump` object is `table` with the following keys:

-- `current` Whether this jump occupy the current position in the jump list
+- `current` Whether this jump is the current position in the jump list
 - `pos` Position of the jump in the jump list
 - `relpos` Position of the jump relative to the current position in the jump list
 - `bufnr` Buffer number
 - `bufpath` Buffer full path
 - `lnum` Jump line number
 - `col` Jump column number
-- `line` Line content on which the jump is positioned
+- `line` Line on which the jump is positioned

 ### Modes